 Tag Archives: delhi

-In this post, i continue to try to make research and observational hay out of my own illness in Delhi (starting here).
-As a quick re-cap, there was a week of severe, arthritic joint pain and weakness, which started to let us slightly right when the rash and fever kicked in.
-Those were mercifully short-livedContinue reading “going viral in delhi / is diagnosis a luxury (delhi summer illness 2)”
+In this post, I continue to try to make research and observational hay out of my own illness in Delhi (starting here).
+As a quick re-cap, there was a week of severe, arthritic joint pain and weakness, which started to let up slightly right when the rash and fever kicked in.
+Those were mercifully short-lived,ContinueContinue reading “Going viral in Delhi / is diagnosis a luxury (Delhi summer illness 2)”

 Originally posted on Suvojit Chattopadhyay: